-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manor is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Manor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Manor is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Manor who work in sales jobs (14.26%), office and administrative support (14.04%), and computer science and math (7.91%).

 Also of interest is that Manor has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Manor is nearly on par with the US average for all cities of 21.84%: 19.52% of adults 25 and older in Manor have a bachelor's degree or advanced degree.
+The percentage of adults in Manor who are college-educated is close to the national average for all communities of 21.84%: 19.52% of the adults in Manor have a bachelor's degree or advanced degree.

 The per capita income in Manor in 2010 was $19,038, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $76,152 for a family of four.
 However, Manor contains both very wealthy and poor people as well.

 Manor is an extremely ethnically-diverse city.
 The people who call Manor home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Manor, accounting for 58.09% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Manor residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Manor include African, European, English, and Irish.